-We are happy to announce that the Ninth International Conference on the Mental Lexicon is going to take place for the first time in our region.
-The conference is co-organized by Victor Kuperman (Linguistics and Languages, McMaster) and Gary Libben (VP Research and Applied Linguistics, Brock), and the program features several of current department members, including graduate students.
+We are happy to announce that the Ninth International Conference on the Mental Lexicon was a great success.
+This was the first time this meeting took place in our region.
+The conference was co-organized by Victor Kuperman (Linguistics and Languages, McMaster) and Gary Libben (VP Research and Applied Linguistics, Brock), and the program featured several of our current departmental members, including graduate students.

 McMaster linguist deciphers ancient inscriptions